anjalitiwari/droneChallenge/README.md

 ```

-Without Docker, backend be also be run using following commands
+Without Docker,frontend be also be run using following commands
 ```
 npm install
 npm run start